Riandra4trend/CompfestAIC/README.md

 ### **Output**

 A structured dataset containing the requested fields for each detail page.

+---

+### **Cached Behavior**

+On subsequent runs against the *same domain*, ScrapeGPT loads the cached specification instead of re-analyzing the structure, reducing both latency and cost.

 ## Why ScrapeGPT Uses Multiple Specialized Agents and directed acyclic graph approach